toin0u/DigitalOcean-silex/README.md

 License
 -------

-Geotools-silex is released under the MIT License.
+DigitalOcean-silex is released under the MIT License.
 See the bundled [LICENSE](https://github.com/toin0u/DigitalOcean-silex/blob/master/LICENSE) file for details.